europeana/europeana-styleguide-ruby/README.md

 end
 ```

-You can just include the module in `ApplicationController` to make the
+Include the module in `ApplicationController` to make the styleguide templates
-styleguide templates available to all controllers.
+available to all controllers.

 Styleguide templates do not following Rails's view naming conventions, so you
 will need to explicitly instruct your controller actions to render each